 Contact

-For more information or just a chat about the group, please contact Dahlia on communityorganiser@bristolwomensvoice.org.uk
+For more information or just a chat about the group, please contact please contact Willow on youngwomen@bristolwomensvoice.org.uk.

 How the project came about: